Taokt/Quest2ROS2/README.md

 `ros2 run q2r_bringup ros2quest.py`

 This node is used to confirm whether the right-hand controller is connected properly.
 If you want to test the left-hand controller, please change the subscribed topic from `/q2r_right_hand_pose` to `/q2r_left_hand_pose`

+## Running and Interaction

+### Start your robot hardware, RViz, and controller.

+Ensure your physical robot, RViz visualization, and motion controller are all running.

+### Expected Output

+- RViz visualization of dual-arm robot.

+- Real-time motion following VR hand controllers.

+- Lower-Button presses (A = right, X = left) toggle the robot arm movement.
+(Press once to enable, press again to disable.)

+### Button functions

+- Upper Button: Toggles Gripper state (Open/Close)

+- Lower Button: Pauses/Resumes pose streaming and performs an Anchor Reset.
+This immediately snaps the virtual target back to the robot's current position, eliminating movement jumps caused by kinematic limits or drift.

 ## Demo